In this blog, I am going to share with you a review of why we love having our Berkey Water Filter for RV Living and for travel as well.

 Did you know?
 Tap water in most U.S. cities is considered ‘safe to drink’, but EPA standards on when tap water is unsafe to drink haven’t been updated in about twenty years.
 This is why getting a good water filter like Berkey is so important for you and your family’s health and safety.

 We grew tired of weekly trips to the water store in San Diego to fetch 20+ gallons due to water safety concerns.
 Therefore, we opted for a Berkey Water Filter for our family’s peace of mind.

 What is a Berkey Water Filter

-Berkey is a family-run company out of Texas that uses a natural process to remove harmful contaminants.
+Berkey is a family-run company that uses a natural process to remove harmful contaminants.
 Yep, it’s all-natural, no chemicals at all!

 If you know anything about us you know that we are a bit obsessed when it comes to health and wellness so finding a way to safely drink water was our top priority!

 I did a lot of research on this before I bought ours just to be sure I knew it was worth the investment.
 After all, I’ve had numerous Brita water filters but never really thought worked.

 When I looked into the Berkey water filtration system, I learned that there are 3 things that make the Berkey water filters stand out from the competition: pore size, cool barriers, and gravity.
 Let me break those down for you.

 The matrix of microscopic pores in their water filters are so teeny tiny that pathogenic bacteria, cysts, parasites, sediment, and sedimentary minerals are completely blocked.